Blog Banner SVG

 • Rate: Remains 10%.

-• Benefit: Individual depositors will face less frequent TDS deductions, improving cash flow.
+• Benefit: Individual depositors will face fewer frequent TDS deductions, improving cash flow.

-• Coverage: Applies to interest from banks, cooperative societies, post office deposits.
+• Coverage: Applies to interest from banks, cooperative societies, and post office deposits.

 2. Section 194I – Rent Payments